fern-api/external-ref-fixture-specs/README.md

 # external-ref-fixture-specs
-Specs referenced externally by url-reference fixtures within fern-api/fern
+Specs referenced externally by the `url-reference` fixture within fern-api/fern, organized by which file in the `url-reference` fixture references them